matthewcruz/msr-student-template/_projects/Winterbot.md

 ---

 ## Overview
-"Winterbot" is a six degree of freedom (DOF) robot arm with a custom designed gripper that was designed and built during winter quarter for the Masters in Robotics at Northwestern Univeristy.
+"Winterbot" is a six degree of freedom (DOF) robot arm with a custom designed gripper that was designed and built during winter quarter for the Masters in Robotics at Northwestern University.
-The design uses dynamixel 7 dynamixel servos (6 for the arm and one for the gripper) to get a full range of motion in 3-D space.
+The design uses 7 dynamixel servos (6 for the arm and one for the gripper) to get a full range of motion in 3-D space.
 The servos are controlled via MoveIt! in ROS that interfaces with a robot microcrontroller through serial connection.

 <img src="/portfolio/public/images/arm.png" width="640" heigth="320"/>